phe-sto/enthic/README.rst

 - Pytest python and API testing.
 - Autodocumentation using Sphinx 1.8.5.
 - Benchmark of CPython and Pypy.
+- Common sens and clean code.

 Install dependencies
 ====================

-Interpreter and VM for python are embedded is the project code for benchmarking purpose.
-Synaptic packages have to be installed.
+Synaptic packages have to be installed ``zip libxml2-utils mysql-server tree python3``.
 Pip packages as well has to be installed.

 .. code-block:: bash